MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 When making a decision, the browser would first map the website to a Zone, then consult the setting for that URLAction for that Zone to decide what to do.
 Reasonable defaults like “Automatically satisfy authentication challenges from my Intranet” meant that most users never needed to change any settings away from their defaults.

 Users can use the Internet Control Panel to assign specific sites to Zones and to configure the permission results for each zone.
 In managed environments, administrators can use Group Policy to assign specific sites to Zones (via “Site to Zone Assignment List” policy) and specify the settings for URLActions on a per-zone basis.
 Beyond manual administrative or user assignment of sites to Zones, additional heuristics could [assign sites to the Local Intranet Zone](https://docs.microsoft.com/archive/blogs/ieinternals/the-intranet-zone).
-In particular, dotless host names (e.g. https://payroll) were assigned to the Intranet Zone.
+In particular, dot less host names (e.g.://payroll) were assigned to the Intranet Zone.
 If a Proxy Configuration script was used, any sites configured to bypass the proxy would be mapped to the Intranet Zone.

 Microsoft Edge Legacy inherited the Zones architecture from its Internet Explorer predecessor with a few simplifying changes: